top of page

 A proteomics spectra dataset is composed of mass/charge (m/z) values of the peptide ions (MS1) and their corresponding fragment ions (MS2), and among other things, their abundance intensities.

-During the PSM workflow, search engines extract MS1 and MS2 features from the dataset, and compare them to a repertoire of in silico counterparts, which are predicted from a pre-defined reference proteome database.
+During the peptide-spectrum match (PSM) workflow, a search engine extracts MS1 and MS2 features from the dataset, and compare them to a repertoire of in silico counterparts, which are predicted from a reference proteome database.

 The reference proteome database is composed of protein sequences (target) from the proteome of interest.
-These are concatenated to a collection of in silico reversed or reshuffled protein sequences (decoys) of each target protein.
+These are concatenated to a decoy version of the proteome database, which has the protein sequences scrambled or reversed in silico.

 The PSM search is prone to erroneous peptide sequence assignments, even when using stringent probability scores to estimate the probability that a PSM is significant.

-Ideally, the error rate would be corrected with a manual inspection of the results, but this task is unfeasible in shotgun proteomics, considering the volume of information generated.
+Ideally, the error rate would be corrected with a manual inspection of the results, but, considering the volume of information generated, this task is unfeasible in shotgun proteomics.

-Instead, search engines make use of the TDS, which is an indirect way of estimating the FDR.
-While not perfect, this approach is considered by many, the best approach available in shotgun proteomics to calculate the PSM error rate.
+Instead, search engines use the target decoy strategy (TDS), which is an indirect way of estimating the FDR.
+While not perfect, this approach is considered by many the best was to calculate the PSM error rate.

 The TDS is based on the following assumptions: